-&lt;sup>7Stream-ripping provided the special "Issue Focus" for the 2016 USTR Notorious Markets Report, which called it "an emerging trend in digital copyright infringement that is increasingly causing substantial economic harm to music creators and undermining legitimate services."
+11Stream-ripping provided the special "Issue Focus" for the 2016 USTR Notorious Markets Report, which called it "an emerging trend in digital copyright infringement that is increasingly causing substantial economic harm to music creators and undermining legitimate services."
 USTR, 2016 Out-of-Cycle Review of Notorious Markets (December 2016) ("2016 USTR NM"), at p.
-5, available at https://ustr.gov/sites/default/files/2016-Out-of-Cycle Review of Notorious Markets (December 2016) ("2016 USTR NM"), at p.
-5, available at https://ustr.gov/sites/default/files/2016-Out-of-Cycle Review of Notorious Markets (December 2016) ("2016 USTR NM"), at p.
 5, available at https://ustr.gov/sites/default/files/2016-Out-of-Cycle-Review-Notorious-Markets.pdf.

-&lt;sup>8The music industry reports that some 87% of Canadians who visited YouTube used the site to access music in 2018.
+12The music industry reports that some 93% of Canadians who visited YouTube used the site to access music in 2021.

-&lt;sup>9In the 3rd quarter of 2020, according to SimilarWeb, Rarbg received over 13.4 million visits from Canada, 1337x received 7.6 million visits, and ThePirateBay received 6 million visits.
+13During 2021, according to SimilarWeb, Rarbg received over 78.5 million visits from Canada, 1337x received 36.7 million visits, and The Pirate Bay received 28.3 million visits.

-&lt;sup>10In the 3rd quarter of 2020, according to SimilarWeb, Mixdrop received over 3.2 million visits from Canada, Uptobox received 2.6 million visits, and Rapidgator received 2.4 million visits.
+14During 2021, according to SimilarWeb, Mega received over 35.2m visits from Canada, Mixdrop received over 15.2 million visits, Uptobox received 9.8 million visits, and Rapidgator received 8.2 million visits.